axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

    width="70%"
    alt="">
  </div>
- <p>As soosn as possible the co-owners should get togetehr and figure out the answers to these questions,</p>
+ <p>As soon as possible the co-owners should get togetehr and figure out the answers to these questions,</p>
   <table>
    <tr>
     <th>Impact (what for?)</th>